Introduction

 Dealing

-Unlike in many games of Solitaire, the game of Accordion begins as the deal is taking place.
-The Player will deal, one by one, cards in a long continuous horizontal row of cards.
 If space does not permit this, simply make a grouping of rows, but treat them as though they are one contiguous line, such as when there are breaks in the lines of a body of text.

 Making Moves

-In order to make a legal move in Accordion and form the proper tableau, a Player may only use the card to the immediate left, or 3rd to the left, of the card which they wish to move.
+In order to make a legal move and form the proper tableau, a Player may only use the card to the immediate left, or 3rd to the left, of the card which they wish to move.

-If the card to the immediate or 3rd left of the card which is to be moved is either the same suit (♥♦♣♠) or rank (Ace, 2-10, J, Q, K), then that card can be stacked upon that matching card.
+If the card to the immediate or 3rd left of the card that is to be moved is either the same suit (♥♦♣♠) or rank (Ace, 2-10, J, Q, K), then that card can be stacked upon that matching card.

 For example, imagine the following string of cards: